vioxcd/ff-dashboard/INSTALLATION.md

    `export AIRFLOW_HOME="$(pwd)/airflow"`

-3. Setup Airflow, set users, config, and default connections
+3. Setup Airflow, set users, config, and default connections.
+Also, set the proper variables for exporting in `.env` file (follow the `.env.example` file)

     `make setup-airflow`